JoshuaDevCo/NFT-minting-dapp/README.md

 ## How to mint?

-Use metamask and connect to the rinkeby testnet to mint an Emoji!
+Use metamask and connect to the goerli testnet to mint an Emoji!

 ## Stack: